OLIN is celebrating 50 years!

 Planning Across the Decades

-As we look toward the next 50 years, we continue to strengthen our core skills for elevating planning as it relates to the landscape.
+Looking toward the next generation’s needs, we continue to strengthen our core skills for elevating planning as it relates to the landscape and our site design projects.
 From land use planning at large scales to water conservation to resilience to park systems planning, we believe planning at the scale of the impacts we have on our landscape is critical to a thriving future.
+Our best future is one we design together, recognizing the value we all bring to the table.

 50 Years of OLIN in Philadelphia